 Whenever I serve dips, I like to make them as healthy and nutritious as possible.
 If you pair dips with fresh fruits and vegetables, you can actually have a fruit and vegetable board that will serve as a mini meal.

 In this case, I was unaware of the deliciousness known as chocolate hummus.
 My previous experience with hummus has always been as a savory, garlic dip that tastes great with vegetables.
 While eating lunch at a restaurant, I tasted this sweet hummus for the first time, and definitely, had to try and create my own recipe.

 What goes well with chocolate?
-For me, it had to be fruits–fresh, juicy strawberries, bananas, green apples and mandarin oranges.
-Each of these fruits has it’s own storied history of scrumptious recipes when served with chocolate.
-The chocolate hummus/fruit combo does not disappoint, but feel free to add crackers, bread or any other snack food that you like with chocolate.
+For me, it had to be fruits--fresh, juicy strawberries, bananas, green apples, and mandarin oranges.
+Each of these fruits has its own storied history of scrumptious recipes when served with chocolate.
+The chocolate hummus/fruit combo does not disappoint, but feel free to add crackers, bread, or any other snack food that you like with chocolate.

-Hummus is typically made with garlic, lemon juice, tahini (sesame seeds) and salt and it goes well with vegetables and breads.
-(I didn't have time today, but I love to use freshly sprouted garbanzo beans to make hummus.
-The flavor is amazing.)
-So when making traditional savory hummus, here are so many options for using fresh hummus in your meal preparation.
+Hummus is typically made with garlic, lemon juice, tahini, and salt and it goes well with vegetables and bread.
+I didn't have time today, but I love to use freshly sprouted garbanzo beans to make hummus.
+The flavor is amazing.
+When making traditional savory hummus, there are so many options for using fresh hummus in your meal preparation.

 More importantly though, in addition to great flavor, Dr. Axe includes these 8 factors as health benefits of hummus: